World Chefs: Lewis passionate about finding new ingredients

 Before launching the eatery in New Canaan, Connecticut in March, the 45-year-old classically trained chef worked at actor Richard Gere's restaurant, The Farmhouse at The Bedford Post in New York state, where he received critical acclaim.

-Lewis, who grew up just north of New York City, spoke to Reuters about his new restaurant, his choice of career and favorite ingredients.
+Lewis, who grew up just north of New York City, spoke to Reuters about his new restaurant, his choice of career and favourite ingredients.

 Q: Describe your culinary approach for elm.